Edward Witten: Awards and honors

-Witten has been honored with numerous awards including a MacArthur Grant (1982), the Fields Medal (1990), the Golden Plate Award of the American Academy of Achievement (1997), the Nemmers Prize in Mathematics (2000), the National Medal of Science (2002), Pythagoras Award (2005), the Henri Poincaré Prize (2006), the Crafoord Prize (2008), the Lorentz Medal (2010) the Isaac Newton Medal (2010) and the Fundamental Physics Prize (2012).
+Witten has been honored with numerous awards including a MacArthur Grant (1982), the Fields Medal (1990), the Golden Plate Award of the American Academy of Achievement (1997), the Nemmers Prize in Mathematics (2000), the National Medal of Science (2002), Pythagoras Award (2005), the Henri Poincaré Prize (2006), the Crafoord Prize (2008), the Lorentz Medal (2010) the Isaac Newton Medal (2010) and the Breakthrough Prize in Fundamental Physics (2012).
 Since 1999, he has been a Foreign Member of the Royal Society (London), and in March 2016 was elected an Honorary Fellow of the Royal Society of Edinburgh.
 Pope Benedict XVI appointed Witten as a member of the Pontifical Academy of Sciences (2006).
 He also appeared in the list of Time magazine's 100 most influential people of 2004.
-In 2012 he became a fellow of the American Mathematical Society.
+In 2012, he became a fellow of the American Mathematical Society.
 Witten was elected as a member of the American Academy of Arts and Sciences in 1984, a member of the National Academy of Sciences in 1988, and a member of the American Philosophical Society in 1993.
 In May 2022 he was awarded an honorary Doctor of Sciences from the University of Pennsylvania.

 In an informal poll at a 1990 cosmology conference, Witten received the largest number of mentions as "the smartest living physicist".

 Personal life

 Witten has been married to Chiara Nappi, a professor of physics at Princeton University, since 1979.
 They have two daughters and a son.
 Their daughter Ilana B. Witten is a neuroscientist at Princeton University, and daughter Daniela Witten is a biostatistician at the University of Washington.

 Witten sits on the board of directors of Americans for Peace Now and on the advisory council of J Street.
 He supports the two-state solution and advocates a boycott of Israeli institutions and economic activity beyond its 1967 borders, though not of Israel itself.
+Witten lived in Israel for a year in the 1960s.